-This transaction contemplates a revolving period, whose termination would be accelerated if a Purchase Termination Event occurs.

-In such case, the termination of further acquisitions of Subsequent Portfolios would be triggered, as set out in Condition 9 (Purchase Termination Events).
+This transaction contemplates a revolving period that will start after an initial period, in which the Notes amortise (the "Initial Amortisation Period").
+If a Purchase Termination Event occurs during the Initial Amortisation Period, then the Revolving Period shall not start at all.
+If a Purchase Termination Event occurs during the Revolving Period, it would trigger the termination of further acquisitions of Subsequent Portfolios, as set out in Condition 9 (Purchase Termination Events).